 Always experimental and never boring, their unique drinks often incorporate nostalgic sweets like White Rabbit, Yakult, and Ovaltine — take note, ’90s kids!
 Fortunately, they have over 20 stores around the Metro, so there’s no excuse to not add this to your Manila cafes bucket list.

 It’s no secret that the Philippines is well-known for its beaches and islands; most travellers make a beeline for these and skip a tour of the capital region.
 Yet these best cafes in Manila clearly show why you should stick around the Metro for a while.
-Whether it’s for a caffeine fix or satisfying your sweet tooth, there’s something for everyone indeed.
+Whether it’s for a caffeine fix or to satisfy your sweet tooth, there’s something for everyone indeed.

 On the other hand, if you’re a local and you’ve already been to these Manila cafes, we’d love to hear about your visits there!
 As always, don’t be shy and share ahead in the comments.